AndreasPott/isw-wts/README.md

 Copyright (c) 2017 Andreas Pott

-This repo contains some sample codes and as a matter of fact this readme file is itself a sample for building a software project.
+This repo contains some sample codes for scientific software development and as a matter of fact this readme file is itself a sample for building a software project.

 ## Features